 You probably know the difference between a sedan, an SUV and a pickup truck.
 But do you know the difference between a boxcar, a tank car and a gondola?

-Just like people buy specific passenger vehicles to accommodate their needs to transport passengers and cargo, a variety of rail cars exists to accommodate the needs of various freight shippers.
+Just like people buy specific passenger vehicles to accommodate their needs to transport passengers and cargo, a variety of rail cars exist to accommodate the needs of various freight shippers.
 How are they built and what do they carry?
 Here’s your guide, complete with rail car photos.
 And don't miss the "Rail Car Types and What They Carry" video at the end to see them in action!

 What it carries: Finished vehicles, including cars, trucks and SUVs.